BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2swingprojects.md

-You will complete 6 exercises for this assignment:
+You will complete 6 exercises for this assignment.
-  - Ch 1 exercises from pg 26
-      - E1.16
-      - E1.17
-      - E1.18
-  - Ch 2 Programming Projects from pg 74
-      - P2.2
-      - P2.3
-      - P2.5

 ## E1.16
 Type in and run the following program.
 Then modify it to print “Hello, name!”, displaying the name that the user typed in.